-Interest income on the available-for-sale financial asset is accounted for on an accruals basis using the effective interest method.
+Interest income is accounted for on an accruals basis using the effective interest method.

 Interest expense on Capital Notes

 Interest expense on Capital Notes is accounted for on an accruals basis using the effective interest method.

 Segment reporting

 An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses.
 The Directors perform regular reviews of the operating results of the Company and make decisions using financial information at the entity level only.
 Accordingly, the Directors believe that the Company has only one reportable operating segment.